Home Energy Assistance Program

 All applicants must be at or below 175% of the Federal Poverty Level.

 Eligible Households include:

-- proof of U.S. citizenship/legal residency for all household members
+- Proof of U.S. citizenship for all household members.

 Documents that are accepted to prove citizenship/legal residency include: Social Security card, birth certificate, U.S. Passport, naturalization paper/certificate of citizenship, permanent VISA, and INS ID card.